What Is Compersion?10 Ways to Achieve It

 If you have ever been happy for someone else’s happiness, you have experienced what is compersion.
 When it comes down to practicing compersion for a lover in a polyamorous relationship where there are other lovers, it might be a completely different ballgame.

-But we have given you 10 ways to start to practice compersion successfully.
-Because according to a 2021 study, compersion could well be linked to greater satisfaction in your relationships, whether they are polyamorous or monogamous.
+But we have given you ways to start to practice compersion successfully.
+According to a 2021 study, compersion could be linked to greater satisfaction in your relationships, whether polyamorous or monogamous.
 That’s worth it, isn’t it?

 Share this article on